The List You Don’t Have To Finish

 Most of us have been taught that a good day is measured by a finished list.
 Productivity often means ticking every box and crossing everything off.

 Eightly was never designed to help you do everything.
-It’s there to help you pick what matters—and leave the rest for another day.
+It’s there to help you pick what matters and leave the rest for another day.
+It’s about making clear choices.

-When you start measuring progress by clarity instead of completion, you’ll find something unexpected: you don’t have to finish your list to feel you’ve made a good start.
+When you start measuring progress by the choices you make instead of completion, you’ll find you don’t have to finish your list to feel you’ve made a good start.

 The Endless Chase of Productivity

-When you don’t cross everything off, you end up dragging it forward as a reminder you didn’t try hard enough or plan properly.
+When you don’t cross everything off, you end up dragging the backlog forward as a reminder you didn’t try hard enough or plan properly.

 What If Completion Isn’t the Point?